 \subsection{Approximate each composition component by flow maps in $H_1$ and $H_2$}

 Now we examine the map $T_k^{(i,j)}$ in each splitting step.
-Since all $T_k^{(i,j)}$ have the same structure (over a permutation), so we only need to consider the case of $T_k^{(N,d)}$, which is simply denoted as $T:x\to y$ is of the form
+Since all $T_k^{(i,j)}$ have the same structure (over a permutation), we only need to consider the case of $T_k^{(N,d)}$, which we simply denote as $T:x\to y$ of the form

 where $\sigma=\sigma_\alpha, \alpha \in (0,1)$, is the leaky-ReLU funciton, $a, b, w_1, ..., w_d \in \mathbb{R}$ are parameters.
 Since the time step $\Delta t$ in $T_k^{(i,j)}$ are small, we can assume the parameters satisfing $\max(1/\alpha,\alpha)|a w_d| < 1$.